FACE MASKS REQUIRED IN PUBLIC INDOOR SPACES ON CAMPUS. UPDATES

 Reflective Essay: Students will review the materials they have included in their portfolios and write a brief essay describing what they have gained from the History program and how their perceptions and abilities have changed over the course of the program.

-Transcript: Students will provide a current, unofficial copy of their transcript from WebAdvisor.
+Transcript: Students will provide a current, unofficial copy of their transcript from DegreeWorks.
 It should include courses for which they are currently enrolled.

 General Education level courses: (HIST 121 Western Civilization I, 151 United States History I, 152 United States History II, or 257 Early American Indian History and Culture): Students will provide a writing sample from one of the above courses, ideally done while at BHSU.

-HIST 480 Historical Methods & Historiography (Research IGR): Students will provide a copy of their Historiographic Essay, demonstrating their understanding of a historiographic approach to a historical issue.
+HIST 480 Historical Methods & Historiography : Students will provide a rough draft and final Historiographic paper from this course, demonstrating their understanding of a historiographic approach to a historical issue.
+The paper should include the proper use of citations in Chicago style.